wkaczurba/gennoeweb/README.md

        - it should allow to optimize passwords to contain particular characters
        - filter unwanted characters out
           - characters only accissible from a generic QWERTY keyboard.
-       - add optional subwords into it (as a separate service)
-          - words from technology/industry
-          - words from particular language
-          //- use some neo4j for that?
-          //- optimal subwords should be taken from a separate microservice